 Fix 7.
 Disable N-Mode on your WiFi Settings

-By default, N mode is activated in the router that sometimes causes PS4 internet connection issues.
+By default, N mode is activated in the router which sometimes causes PS4 internet connection issues.
 We have confirmed from Reddit that disabling N mode in wireless router fixes the problem.

 Here’s how to Disable Wireless N Network Support